Extended Workforce Policy - Procedural Guideline

 - Guidance on the different forms of part-time arrangements which may be utilised

-Advice must always be sought from College/US HR prior to offering any role on a casual worker rather than an employment basis.
+Advice must always be sought from P&OD prior to offering any role on a casual worker rather than an employment basis.

 The Policy makes it clear that the University of Glasgow is committed to engaging all members of its workforce on the most appropriate contract and to doing this in a fair and transparent way.
 These Guidelines reflect the different contractual options available.
-College/University Services HR teams will provide advice on the most appropriate arrangement for any given role/situation.
+Local P&OD Teams will provide advice on the most appropriate arrangement for any given role/situation.

 2. Casual Worker or Irregular Hours/Part-Time Employee

-Before offering work on a casual worker basis, hiring managers must seek advice from their College/University Services HR team to ensure that this form of arrangement is appropriate for the role being filled.
-As stated in section 2.3 of the policy “Where there is a sufficiently meaningful and predictable level of regular work over a given period the University will typically offer an employment contract which may be fixed term or permanent/open ended, full or part-time and will provide as much security of employment as possible. ”Casual worker arrangements will normally only be used when these conditions are not met.
+Before offering work on a casual worker basis, hiring managers must seek advice from their local P&OD team to ensure that this form of arrangement is appropriate for the role being filled.
+As stated in section 2.3 of the policy “Where there is a sufficiently meaningful and predictable level of regular work over a given period the University will typically offer an employment contract which may be fixed term or permanent/open-ended, full or part-time and will provide as much security of employment as possible. ”Casual worker arrangements will normally only be used when these conditions are not met.

 3. Arrangements for Engaging a Casual Worker